 NOTV SHAREHOLDER ALERT: Jakubowitz Law Reminds Inotiv Shareholders of a Lead Plaintiff Deadline of August 22, 2022

-NEW YORK , July 22, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Inotiv, Inc. (NASDAQ: NOTV).
+NEW YORK, July 29, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Inotiv, Inc. (NASDAQ: NOTV).

 To receive updates on the lawsuit, fill out the form: